The Bourbon Chronicles: Buffalo Trace distillery tour

 It was in the nature of Boomers to rebel against their parents and that included the spirits they drank.
 It was Millennials who discovered bourbon and made it popular again.

-Bourbon takes at least 6 years to make because of the aging process.
+Bourbon usually takes at least 3 years to make because of the aging process.
 Any longer than 12 years and it no longer benefits from aging.

-When copper hits bourbon it acts as a purification agent in the aging process.
+When copper hits a distilled spirit, it acts as a purification agent in the distilling process.

 There are numerous factors and variables involved in the aging process.
 Everything from temperature, climate, humidity, atmospheric pressure, to time impacts how the flavor profile can be controlled.
 Interestingly, exposure to outside weather impacts the aging process for the better.

-All bourbon is made with barrels from white oak trees.
+All bourbon is made with charred barrels from staves milled from white oak trees.

 I documented more of our tour on my Instagram stories as “BuffaloTrace.”